Capacity rate limiting is imposed on each available API endpoint and will return the appropriate HTTPS error codes

-Messaging limits determine how many users your business can send messages to on a daily basis.
+Messaging limits determine how many unique users your business can send messages to on a daily basis.
 This includes new conversations as well as existing conversations with users.
 The messaging limit does NOT limit the number of messages your business can send, just the number of users you are trying to message.
 It also does NOT apply to messages sent in response to a user-initiated message within a 24-hour period.

 A business starts in Tier 1 when it registers its phone number.

-A business’ phone number will be upgraded to the next tier if:
+A business’s phone number will be upgraded to the next tier if: